Bryan De La Cruz Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in the league.

-- The Phillies' 5.68 team ERA ranks 27th across all MLB pitching staffs.
+- The Phillies have the 25th-ranked team ERA across all league pitching staffs (5.40).

-- Phillies pitchers combine to rank 17th in baseball in home runs given up (11 total, 1.2 per game).
+- Phillies pitchers combine to rank 16th in baseball in home runs allowed (12 total, 1.2 per game).

-- Strahm (0-0) takes the mound for the Phillies to make his second start this season.
+- The Phillies are sending Nola (0-1) out for his third start of the season.

-- The left-hander last appeared on Tuesday against the New York Yankees, when he went four scoreless innings while giving up one hit.
+- The righty last appeared on Wednesday against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.